-Now that you’ve had most of the month to make your New Year’s resolutions (and break all of them), it’s time to set the only goals that are truly attainable—reading resolutions!
+Now that you’ve had most of the year to make your New Year’s resolutions (and break all of them), it’s time to get serious about your reading goals!
 We’re challenging you with 13 reading resolutions, but never fear!
 We’ve also provided a bunch of recommendations to help you reach your goals.

 Make a diverse reading list a priority this year with Mira T. Lee’s gorgeous novel, EVERYTHING HERE IS BEAUTIFUL.
 This dazzling novel follows two Chinese American sisters, Miranda—the older responsible one—and Lucia—the younger, impulsive, headstrong one.
 When Lucia starts hearing voices, it’s Miranda who must find a way to reach her sister.
 An immigrant story at its heart, EVERYTHING HERE IS BEAUTIFUL is a gut-wrenching tale of the sacrifices we make when we truly love someone.